Spudmn/irdash/README.md

 ## Installation

-Download the [latest release](https://github.com/pminnieur/irdash/releases) of a 32bit or 64bit version, unzip it to your preferred destination and run `irdash.exe`.
+Download the [latest release](https://github.com/pminnieur/irdash/releases) of a 32bit or 64bit version.
+There is an installer version or a zipped file.
+If you use the installer, the application will be installed in `%LocalAppData%\irdash`.
+If you use the zip file, unpack it where you want and run the `irdash.exe`.

 You also need to run the iRacing Browser Apps server which can be downloaded from [kutu](http://ir-apps.kutu.ru/).
 Its simple as that.